How to Fight an HOA Violation in Arizona (Step-by-Step)

 - Is the fine so high it's punitive rather than corrective?

-Even without a statewide cap, Arizona's reasonableness requirement limits how much an HOA can fine.
-If you can show the fine is excessive compared to similar violations or the violation's severity, this defense works.
+Arizona's reasonableness requirement under §33-1803 limits how much an HOA can fine.
+While there is no statutory dollar cap, if you can show the fine is disproportionate to the violation or inconsistent with how similar violations are treated, this defense is powerful.

 Defense 4: CC&R Ambiguity or Unenforceability